MrReddington-216/adrenaljunkie29/README.md

 ###logo.png is to is my coding logo to eventually be used in a website.
 #### I also attatched logo2.mp4 because I plan to use audio and animation in my logo for my website

+#PasswordLogic
+###This file is a representation of a flow chart demonstrating what happens when a number represented by variable X is <,>, and = 100